-CSD 677 - Capstone, 3 credit hours
+CSD 677 - Capstone in Speech-Language Pathology, 3 credit hours

-A portfolio course in which students integrate the clinical knowledge and skills obtain both in and out of the classroom.
-Speech and language disorder cases are examined and compared to relevant research evidence.
+A portfolio-based course in which students integrate the clinical knowledge and skills obtain both in and out of the classroom to demonstrate competency in prevention, assessment and intervention across disorders and professional practice areas.
+Speech, language, and swallowing disorder cases are examined and compared to relevant research evidence.
 Reflective approaches to learning are incorporated in the learning process.